 Photoshop Tools Tutorial

 This Photoshop Tools tutorial is aimed at familiarizing new users of Photoshop with tool behaviors.
 With enough time invested you can make virtually any image you can imagine using Photoshop’s tools.
-Because of the unlimited possibilities, this page will act as a brief introduction to Photoshop’s tools.
+Because of the unlimited possibilities, this page will act as a brief introduction to Photoshop’s tools but check out our page on photoshop editing tips.
 You will find that using the tools is not entirely intuitive.
 The reason I say this is because you would assume if you go to click on an element using the move tool, it will move as you click the object.
-You would assume that if you go use the paint brush on something it will add.
+You would assume that if you go use the paintbrush on something it will add.
 It would be natural to use the tool on an object that looks like is right under your mouse but in Photoshop an understanding of layers is necessary.